Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomy by Source of Inspiration

 \subsection{Social Human Behavior based Algorithms}

-Algorithms falling in this category are inspired by human social concepts, such as decision making and ideas related to the expansion/competition of ideologies inside the society as ideology (Ideology Algorithm, IA, \cite{IA}), or political concepts such as the Imperialist Colony Algorithm (ICA, \cite{ICA}).
-This category also includes algorithms that emulate sport competitions such as the Soccer League Competition Algorithm (SLC, \cite{SLC}).
+Algorithms falling in this category are inspired by human social concepts, such as decision-making and ideas related to the expansion/competition of ideologies inside the society as ideology (Ideology Algorithm, IA, \cite{IA}), or political concepts such as the Imperialist Colony Algorithm (ICA, \cite{ICA}).
+This category also includes algorithms that emulate sports competitions such as the Soccer League Competition Algorithm (SLC, \cite{SLC}).
 Brainstorming processes have also laid the inspirational foundations of several algorithms such as Brain Storm Optimization algorithm (BSO.2, \cite{BSO}) and Global-Best Brain Storm Optimization algorithm (GBSO, \cite{GBSO}).
-The complete list of algorithms in this category is given in Table \ref{fig:social}.
+The complete list of algorithms in this category is given in Table \ref{fig:social} and in Table \ref{fig:social2}.